jinscodes/Blog_nextJS/data/posts/aws-invalidation.md

 > 💡 **NOTE**
 > **S3** as file storage, **Route 53** as DNS, and **CloudFront** as Content Delivery Network (CDN)

+## How To Clear Cache

+It's not difficult to get rid of the cache from the CloudFront.

+1. CloudFront - Distributions - Select Distribution - Invalidation tab - Create Invalidation

+2. Add the object path
+   1. To remove all caches, `/*`

 ---

 [](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html)